devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-AdvancedLabs/APIM-4.2.0-Advanced-Lab12_Onboarding-WebApp/intro/intro.md

-This scenario shows how to enable logs and observability for gateway
+This scenario shows how to configure your webapp to use SSO (single-sign on) and use the APIs deployed in the API manager

 > **_NOTE:_** Please wait until the playground is ready to start the scenario.